Fitness (Apple): Available workouts

 Workouts are available for thirteen activities: core, cycling, dance, high-intensity interval training (HIIT), meditation, mindful cooldown, rowing, strength, treadmill walk, treadmill run, kickboxing, pilates, and yoga.
 Most workouts have three trainers, with one performing a modified, less intensive, version of the host's workout.
 The third instructor either matches the primary instructor or, in some cases, performs a more intensive version.
 Shorter workouts are also available, which have only a single instructor and include further instructions for those new to a particular exercise.

+As of November 2023, Apple Fitness+ has the largest library of 4K workouts on the internet.
+Apple Fitness+ has over 4000 workouts, ranging from 5 minutes to 45 minutes.
+Apple Fitness+ has been praised for its diversity and inclusion ever since the introduction of disabled experts.
+Additionally, Apple Fitness has stated that the workouts do not need equipment, but that basic dumbbells may be added simply to elevate your experience.

-On January 21, 2021, the first batch of "Time to Walk" audio workouts were introduced.
+On 21 January 2021, the first batch of "Time to Walk" audio workouts were introduced.
 These podcasts for outdoor walking are led by celebrities from academia, entertainment, and sports, mixing talk with a short playlist.
-Similarly, "Time to Run" workouts were added to the service on January 10, 2022, which feature trainers completing popular running routes in different cities across the world while providing coaching and tips to the listener.
+Similarly, "Time to Run" workouts were added to the service on 10 January 2022, which feature trainers completing popular running routes in different cities across the world while providing coaching and tips to the listener.

-Trainers

-As of September 2022, the following 25 trainers appear on the Apple Fitness+ page.